gordwilling/gordwilling.github.io/_posts/2020-03-09-optional-the-missing-manual-part-1.md

 }
 ```

-Here the top level function is very readable, to the point where we can skip reading the helper function because we already understand the intent.
+Here the top level function is very readable, to the point where we can skip reading the helper function because the intent is clear.
 The only time we would need to read the helper function is to troubleshoot an error.
 Oftentimes, however, these helper functions are so simple, errors are unlikely.

 ## Partial Function Application
-Notice that the new version of `joinWithLastNameOf` accepts a `PopStar`, then returns another function.
+The new version of `joinWithLastNameOf` accepts a `PopStar`, then returns another function.
 The returned function will receive its `firstName` parameter *implicitly* when `map`  is called.
 You can think of `joinWithLastNameOf` as a function that takes two parameters, but at different times.
 This is called *Partial Application*.
-First, it is primed with the value of a `PopStar` and then at some future point, it will receive the value of `firstName`, at which time it will perform its computation.
+First, it is primed with the value of a `PopStar` and then at some future point, it receives the value of `firstName` and performs its computation.
 In Functional Programming, Partial Application is analogous to Dependency Injection, but with a lot less syntactic ceremony.

 ## Stay Tuned
 The discussion continues in [part 2][part2] of this series.
 For now, the takeaway is: Avoid using `isPresent` and `get` .
 Once you have an `Optional` in your hands, work inside it by passing in functions and letting the `Optional` type handle the `null` checking for you.
 And if you feel lambdas are making the code confusing, refactor them into named functions.
 Think about the structure of those functions and try to leverage the implicit parameter passing that happens when `map` is used.